tinyplex/tinytick/site/home/index.md

 > ## TinyTick is reactive.
 >
 > Subscribe to listeners that fire whenever critical things happen, like when a
 > task starts, finishes, or fails.
+It uses the same API as TinyBase, so if you
+> are familiar with listeners in that library, you'll feel right at home!

 ```js
 const listenerId1 = manager.addTaskRunRunningListener(